Business Bill Pay Basics

-A: It’s a service from Tompkins Trust Company that streamlines the back-office functions of your small business and allows you to make payments to virtually any individual or company through your online banking account.
+A: It’s a service from Tompkins Community Bank that streamlines the back-office functions of your small business and allows you to make payments to virtually any individual or company through your online banking account.

 Q: Why is Business Bill Pay better than personal bill pay?